bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The management of little Lemon decided to publish the results on their website to draw attention to their most popular dishes.

-I\'ve been asked to write code to make this possible.
+I&apos;ve been asked to write code to make this possible.

 ![](images2/media/image116.png){width="5.125in"
 height="4.916666666666667in"}

-I\'ve set up my basic html document structure in a file named flex charts dot html.
+I&apos;ve set up my basic html document structure in a file named flex charts dot html.

 I begin by creating a class called row by writing dot row and pressing